michael-wall/liferay-2fa/readme.txt

 **************************************
 Supported Locales
 **************************************
-An OSGi Resource Bundle service component is defined for en_US, mapped to TOTP_2FALanguage.properties The subject and body of the QR Code URL email come from the resource bundle based on each users Language / Locale setting.
+An OSGi Resource Bundle service component is defined for en_US, mapped to TOTP_2FALanguage.properties.
+The subject and body of the QR Code URL email come from the resource bundle based on each users Language / Locale setting.
 If you environment supports other Languages / Locales you can should create additional OSGi Resource Bundle service components and resource bundles.
-See the Liferay documentation for more info: https://dev.liferay.com/en/develop/tutorials/-/knowledge_base/7-0/overriding-language-keys
+See the Liferay documentation for more info: https://dev.liferay.com/en/develop/tutorials/-/knowledge_base/7-0/overriding-language-keys If the translations for a users Language / Locale are not available, the system will revert to en_US when generating the QR Code email.

 **************************************
 Limitations
 **************************************
 i.
 The user specific Secret Keys are stored in plain text in the Liferay database ii.
-The Authentication Code is shown on the same screen as the Username and Password rather than a subsequent screen iii.
-More complex authentication scenarios such as SSO / Oauth etc. not supported iv.
-Liferay Screens not supported
+The Authentication Code is shown on the same screen as the Username and Password rather than on a subsequent screen iii.
+More complex authentication scenarios such as SSO / Oauth etc. are not supported iv.
+Liferay Screens not (currently) supported
 v.
-System Settings > TOTP 2 FA scope is set to System so the settings apply to all instances
+System Settings > TOTP 2 FA scope is set to System so the settings apply to all Liferay instances

 **************************************
 TODO
 **************************************
 i.
 The auth.pipeline.post Authenticator generates the Authentication Token for comparison based on the current time.
-- Some applications that use TOTP 2FA allow the code that generated right before or right after the current time in order to account for slight clock skews, network latency and user delays.
+- Some applications that use TOTP 2FA allow the Authentication Code generated right before or right after the current Authentication Code in order to account for slight clock skews, network latency and user delays.
-- Add a setting to System Settings > TOTP 2FA to support the previous and next Code based on current timestamp plus or minus 30 seconds (with setting defaulted to not enabled)
+- Add a setting to System Settings > TOTP 2FA to support matching to the previous, current and next Authentication Code based on current timestamp plus or minus 30 seconds (with setting defaulted to not enabled).